Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 Video Example of Tangible Product

-Depending on the product, that could mean highlighting internal mechanisms, key materials, or how the product works in real-life scenarios.
-3D animation is especially powerful here because it allows us to show things that would be tough to capture in a live shoot, like cutaway views, exploded renders, or transparent overlays that reveal what’s happening inside.
+Depending on the product, that might mean showing internal mechanisms, key materials, or how it works in real life.
+That’s where a 3D product video really shines—it lets us do things that would be nearly impossible in live-action, like cutaway views, exploded renders, or transparent overlays that reveal what’s happening inside.

-Over the years, we’ve worked on a ton of videos for tangible products.
-Through that experience, we’ve fine-tuned how we use stylized lighting, smooth camera movement, and hyper-realistic modeling to bring each product to life in a way that’s visually striking and easy to understand.
+Over the years, we’ve worked on tons of tangible product videos, and through that experience, we’ve learned how to use stylized lighting, smooth camera movement, and hyper-realistic modeling to make each product pop.
+The result?
+3D product videos that are clear, visually striking, and easy for viewers to understand.

 Video Example of Intangible Product

-Okay, if we’re being totally honest here, stylized UI animation for SaaS companies is our bread and butter.
-And we’re absolutely amazing at it.
-One of our latest projects for Pipedrive combined 3D animation and UI motion to create a product video that not only showcases their interface but also highlights our creativity.
+Honestly, stylized UI animation for SaaS companies is our bread and butter, and we’re really proud of it.
+One of our recent projects for Pipedrive combined 3D product animation with UI motion to create a product video that not only showcases their interface but also demonstrates our creative approach.

-Now, showcasing a product that doesn’t have a physical form, especially a service, in 3D might not be the easiest thing.
-Most of our clients in this space are SaaS companies, which gives us one big visual advantage: the UI.
+Showcasing a product without a physical form—like a service—in 3D isn’t always straightforward.
+Most of our clients in this space are SaaS companies, which gives us a major visual advantage: the UI.

-The way we work around this is to utilize the existing UI design from the client as much as possible to showcase how the product works.
-For example, in the video around timestamp 0:17, you can see how we use their UI to turn complex data into clean visuals and show how to customize it using simple animated movements.
-UI animation lets us demonstrate how the platform works, how users interact with it, and what the value is, all through clean motion.
+Our approach is to utilize the client’s existing UI design as much as possible to show how the product works.
+For example, around timestamp 0:17, you can see how we turn complex data into clean visuals and demonstrate customization through simple, intuitive animations.
+UI motion lets us show how the platform functions, how users interact with it, and what value it delivers—all through smooth, clean 3D product animation.

-What’s unique about intangible products is that they don’t usually have a specific animation style or technique like most tangible products.
-Unlike tangible ones, you won’t see exploded views or photoreal renders.
-Instead, we rely on UI walkthroughs, icon animations, typographic rhythm, and clever transitions.
+What makes intangible products unique is that they rarely have a set animation style like tangible products.
+Unlike tangible ones, you won’t see exploded views or photorealistic renders.
+Instead, we focus on UI walkthroughs, icon animations, typographic rhythm, and clever transitions to make the experience engaging and clear.

 Pipedrive Case Study